1) Notary commission

 We help ensure that notaries keep their credentials up to date by sending them an email notification 14 days before their credential in question is set to expire, and then another one when the credential actually does expire (if they haven't already taken the document down). *The only exception is with IDs- for those, we send an email alert to the notary the day after the document expires.

-And, you can further tailor what Snapdocs Verified means for you and your company in your Verified Notary Preferences.
+You can further tailor what Snapdocs Verified means for you and your company in your Verified Notary Preferences.

 If this is a feature that you are interested in, please reach out to email@example.com!